dopimentel/back-end-trybe-futebol-clube/README.md

 ## 💻 What is it about?

 <p align="center">
     TFC is an website about football matches and ranking.
-If you are logged in, it is possible to edit and register new games, as long as you are an admin user (authentication and authorization).
+If you are logged in, it is possible to edit and register new matches, as long as you are an admin user (authentication and authorization).
    <br>
    It is running in San Francisco on a DigitalOcean Droplet.
 Three services (backend, frontend, and MySQL database) are running in Docker containers.
 It was set up using Bash.
 Link demo:
     <a href="http://167.99.175.103:3000/leaderboard">http://167.99.175.103:3000/</a>